 Top Down, Bottom Up Change Orders

 Changes can come from the top down, such as when an owner or architect makes design changes after the project begins.
 Changes also come from the bottom up.
-If a contractor encounters differing site conditions or another obstacle that affects their ability to complete the scope of work, they may submit a change order to the GC or property owner.
+If a contractor encounters differing site conditions or another obstacle that affects their ability to complete the scope of work, they may submit a request for change order to the GC or property owner.

 Change Order Management Tips

 Change orders create a record of any additional services requested by the customer, along with the relevant cost increases.
 It’s always best practice to get everything in writing, and in some jurisdictions, it may be legally required.